Ladder99/ladder99/docs/pages/run-ladder99.md

 # Run Ladder99

-Ladder99 comes with an example setup that pulls data from a live Mazak CNC machine, and the local/host computer.
+Ladder99 comes with an example that displays data from a live factory machine.

-## Build Services
+## Run Pipeline

-To test the pipeline, run the example setup with
+Run the example setup with

 ```
 ./l99 start example